Zang3th/SalinityGL/README.md

    - OpenGL-Wrapper-Functions
    - Written in C++17 with OpenGL 4.5
    - Example applications that are using the engine
-     - GreenWorld: Demo Nature-Scene (3D)
+     - GreenWorld: Nature-Scene (3D)
+     - ParticleSim: Particle/Sandfalling-Simulation (2D)

 ### Basic functionalities
    - Basic OpenGL-Wrapping (VAO, VBO, IBO, FBO, Errorhandling)